 What is Ethanol Flex Fuel?

-Like E15, not every vehicle can use Ethanol Flex Fuel.
+Like E15, not every vehicle can use ethanol flex fuel.
 Ethanol is more corrosive than gasoline.
 It can damage a car that is not properly equipped, and could lead to poor fuel performance.
-Be sure to consult your vehicle owner's manual before fueling with Ethanol Flex Fuel.
-In Arizona, fuel station owners are not liable if a motorist dispenses Ethanol Flex Fuel into a vehicle that is not equipped to handle it.
-Station owners are, however, required to properly describe Ethanol Flex Fuel on their price signs and dispensers.
-These labeling requirements include a simple disclaimer notifying the customer that Ethanol Flex Fuel is intended for use only in Flex Fuel Vehicles and that it may harm other engines.
-Provided below is an example of an Ethanol Flex Fuel product label.
+Be sure to consult your vehicle owner's manual before fueling with ethanol flex fuel.
+In Arizona, fuel station owners are required to properly describe ethanol flex fuel on their price signs and dispensers.
+These labeling requirements include a simple disclaimer notifying the customer that ethanol flex fuel is intended for use only in Flex-Fuel vehicles and that it may harm other engines.
+Provided below is an example of an ethanol flex fuel product label.

 Registration and Reporting Requirements

-Companies that produce, supply, and/or blend biofuels that are sold within the State of Arizona must register with the Division.
-In order to register a company must be in compliance with all applicable requirements outlined in Arizona Administrative Code Title 3, Chapter 7, Article 7, and submit a Biofuel Registration Form to the Division.
-Once a company is a registered supplier, they must report to the total amount of biofuel or biofuel blend produced or supplied for the previous calendar year, including the total amount of each blend component, to the Division by January 30th of each year.
+Companies that produce, supply, and/or blend biofuels that are sold within the State of Arizona must register with the Weights and Measures Services Division (WMSD).
+In order to register a company must be in compliance with all applicable requirements outlined in Arizona Administrative Code Title 3, Chapter 7, Article 7, and submit a Biofuel Registration Form.
+Once a company is a registered supplier, they must report to the total amount of biofuel or biofuel blend produced or supplied for the previous calendar year, including the total amount of each blend component, to WMSD by January 30th of each year.
 This information may be submitted using our Biofuel Annual Report Form.